Need Help? Contact Us Trade Customer? Register / Login

 How Many Hinges Should a Fire Door Have?

-The vast majority of doors in the UK are tested with 3 hinges installed.
-The first hinge is fitted 250mm from the top, the second hinge 250mm from the bottom and the third hinge fitted in the middle of the door.
+According to fire door regulations in the UK, the vast majority of doors are tested with a minimum 3 hinges per door installed.
+The first hinge is fitted 250mm from the top, the second hinge 250mm from the bottom, and the third hinge is fitted in the middle of the door.

-Please note it’s important you check the fire test evidence for your door for confirmation of fixing positions (the hinges must be installed as per the fire test evidence).
+Please note that it’s essential to verify the fire test evidence for your door to confirm the fixing positions (the hinges must be installed according to the fire test evidence).

 Why Are There Rules for Fire Doors?